 Riot Games has been trying to release the game mode ‘Clash,’ a series of bi-weekly tournaments made in the League of Legends Client.
 It has only been available on the Public Beta Environment, but it has received a lot of positive feedback from the community.

-So what is Clash?
+So what is League of Legends “Clash”?

 Players and four teammates all gather and compete online to win prizes and bragging rights.
 Teams can earn victory points, trophies, and banners that appear on the Summoner’s Rift map for placing in the upper brackets.